IliaLvov/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-The code below produces a time-series plot of the average nunbers of steps taken in a certain time interval across various days.
+The code below produces a time-series plot of the average numbers of steps taken in a certain time interval across various days.
 NAs are again ignored.

 ```r